 Farmers worldwide have been working on innovations to help fight climate change and mitigate its effects.
 In Australia, where climate change effects are already severe, indications are that farmers are adapting by implementing various mitigation strategies.
 On the research horizon, developments are being made in cow greenhouse gas emissions by breeding cows that naturally produce less methane.

-There are many more: Dr. Molly Scott Cato, a British Member of the European Parliament (MEP) who sits on the European Parliament’s Agriculture Committee, agrees that changes need to be made in agriculture to meet the 1.5oC target, but notes that major opportunities for sustainable farming are available that could capture 100% of global annual carbon emissions.
+There are many more with Dr. Molly Scott Cato, a British Member of the European Parliament (MEP) who sits on the European Parliament’s Agriculture Committee, - agree that changes need to be made in agriculture to meet the 1.5oC target, but notes that major opportunities for sustainable farming are available that could capture 100% of global annual carbon emissions.

-A large number of media and news outlets have been vocal in their support of the IPCC’s predictions.
+A large number of media and news outlets have been vocal in their support of the IPCC’s predictions, such as The Economist, which credited the IPCC report as being meticulous in its research.
 Currently, thousands of Canadians across the country have joined the “1point5” movement to deliver a copy of the IPCC report to their local MPs with the hopes of spreading the message that climate change is an emergency that requires immediate action.

 Josh Kraemer is Communications Intern for the Christian Farmers Federation of Ontario.
 The CFFO Commentary represents the opinions of the writer and does not necessarily represent CFFO policy.
 The CFFO Commentary is heard weekly on CFCO Chatham, CKXFM Chatham, and CKNX Wingham.
 It is also archived on the CFFO website, www.christianfarmers.org.
 CFFO is supported by 4,000 family farmers across Ontario.